zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

   - Towards the end of each interview, you'll be given some time to ask questions.
 - If you successfully pass the previous interviews, you'll meet with a senior manager of product design for a 50-minute interview.
 This interview will focus on assessing your research, strategy, and design skills.
 The interviewer will want to understand how you have incorporated research into your work and get a feel for your understanding of the fundamentals of research and UX methodology.
 Be prepared to answer questions around the soft skills product designers need, and be prepared to talk to the interviewer about how you apply these skills in the real world.
 - The final interview will be with a product manager and engineering manager.
 They'll focus on your ability to collaborate with product and engineering teams and determine how well your skills align with the needs of a specific stage group.
-- Successful candidates will subsequently be made an offer via a video call or phone call.
+- Successful candidates will subsequently be made an offer through a video call or phone call.

 ### Hiring process for UX Paper Cuts Specialty

-The UX Paper Cuts speciality has an emphasis on basic coding skills as the role involves making changes to the product by creating, reviewing, and merging MRs. The final interview will be with a member of the UX Paper Cuts team and will focus on discussing the technical exercise you'll receive a couple of days prior to the scheduled call.
+The UX Paper Cuts specialty has an emphasis on basic coding skills as the role involves making changes to the product by creating, reviewing, and merging MRs. The final interview will be with a member of the UX Paper Cuts team and will focus on discussing the technical exercise you'll receive a couple of days prior to the scheduled call.
 The technical exercise is brief and to be completed in advance.
 It's an opportunity to learn your comfort and capability in making small frontend changes.
 This final interview and exercise replaces the product manager and engineering manager mentioned above.

 ### Preparing for your interviews